 The Charles P. Stevenson Jr. Library's mission is to be an active partner in the intellectual work of Bard's students, faculty, and staff; to develop collections and services that help all users become more resourceful, independent, and original scholars; and to take a campus leadership role in thoughtfully applying emerging media to the task of turning information into knowledge.

 The Learning Commons

 Help in writing a paper—or with any academic subject—is found at the Learning Commons.
-Commons staff provides tutoring and academic skills workshops to all Bard students, with assistance in more than 40 subjects.
-The commons offers a credit-bearing course in writing, as well as one-on-one tutorials.
+Commons staff provide tutoring and academic skills workshops to all Bard students, in more than 40 subjects.

 Bard computing resources and facilities are available to all faculty, staff, and students on campus.
 Although many students provide their own computer, it is not required.
 Computers are available in computing labs and classrooms throughout the campus.
 Wireless networking is available in the campus center, libraries, and many residence halls.